enisbukalo/2D_Game_Engine/README.md

 ### Build Output

 The build script will:
+1. Check for CMakeLists.txt and validate build directory
-1. Configure the project with CMake
+2. Configure the project with CMake
-2. Build all dependencies (SFML, ImGui, etc.)
+3. Build all dependencies (SFML, ImGui, etc.)
-3. Build the main GameEngine library
+4. Build the main GameEngine library
-4. Run tests (if enabled)
+5. Run tests (if enabled)
-5. Create a package (if requested) with:
+6. Create a package (if requested) with:
    - Headers in `package/include/`
    - Library files in `package/lib/`
    - Binary files in `package/bin/`